ruslo/0/docs/git.rst

 Check there is a new line at end of file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can see this warning while creating github pull request:
+You can see this warning while creating GitHub pull request:

 .. image:: /images/github-diff-no-newline-warning.png
   :align: center